Skip to main content

 For further information about the non-resident owners and occupiers roll, including how to enrol, please click here.

 The Town holds postal elections conducted by the Western Australian Electoral Commission.
-If you are enrolled to vote you will receive a ballot in the post from 31 days prior to the election.
+If you are enrolled to vote you will receive an election package in the post approximately three weeks prior to the Election.

-If you misplace your ballot paper, you may visit the Town’s Administration Building located at 308 Stirling Highway, Claremont to have your voting package reissued, and for your convenience a ballot box will be available to lodge your vote.
+If you misplace or haven’t received your election package, you may visit the Town’s Administration Building located at 308 Stirling Highway, Claremont to have your election package reissued.
+For your convenience a ballot box will be available to lodge your vote.

 OPV requires electors to record a first preference on their ballot papers by placing a ‘1’ in the box alongside the candidate that is their first preference.
 If an elector wishes to register additional preferences this can be done using consecutive numbers in the remaining boxes.
 You can provide a preference for one, some or all candidates.